-GEN normalizepol(GEN x) applied to an unnormalized $t_POL x$ (with all coefficients correctly set except that $leading_term(x)$ might be zero), normalizes x correctly in place and returns x.
+GEN normalizepol(GEN x) applied to an unnormalized $t_POL x$ (with all coefficients correctly set except that leading_term(x) might be zero), normalizes x correctly in place and returns x.
 This functions sets signe (to 0 or 1) properly.

 Caveat.
 A consequence of the remark above is that zero polynomials are characterized by the fact that their sign is 0.
-It is in general incorrect to check whether lg(x) is 2 or degpol(x) < 0, although both tests are valid when the coefficient types are under control: for instance, when they are guaranteed to be t_INTs or t_FRACs .
-The same remark applies to t_SERs .
+It is in general incorrect to check whether lg(x) is 2 or degpol(x) < 0, although both tests are valid when the coefficient types are under control: for instance, when they are guaranteed to be t_INTs or t_FRACs.
+The same remark applies to t_SERs.

 4.5.11 Type t_SER (power series).
 This type also has a second codeword, which encodes a "sign", i.e. 0 if the power series is 0, and 1 if not, a variable number as for polynomials, and an exponent.
-This information can be handled with the following functions: signe, setsigne, varn, setvarn as for polynomials, and valp, setvalp for the exponent as for p-adic numbers.
+This information can be handled with the following functions: signe, setsigne, varn, setvarn as for polynomials.
 Beware: do not use expo and setexpo on power series.